The Ship for Southeast Asian and Japanese Youth Program (SSEAYP)

-Country programs, or the activities in the countries visited, were organized and conducted by respective governments and Reception Committees.
-The Reception Committees generally included members of the Alumni Association in each country.
+Country programs, or the activities in the countries visited, were organized and conducted by respective governments and Reception Committees (RCs).
+The RCs generally included members of the Alumni Associations in the respective countries.
 Ex-PYs played an active part in the implementation of the country program, often accompanying the PYs to various venues.

-The duration of the visit to each country （Philippines, Vietnam, Myanmar, Malaysia） was 4 or 5 days.
+The duration of the visit to each country （Vietnam, Thailand, Singapore and Indonesia） was 4 days.
 The country programs included homestay, courtesy calls on high ranking government officials, interaction with local youth and institutional visits to industrial, educational, cultural and social welfare facilities.
-During the country program in the Philippines, the institutional visits were arranged according to the eight Discussion Group themes.
+During the country program in Vietnam, the institutional visits were arranged according to the eight Discussion Group themes.

-For the country visit to Lao P.D.R., a delegation comprised of the Administrator, National Leader of Lao P.D.R. and all the Youth Leaders (YLs) flew to Vientiane for 2 days and paid a courtesy call.
-Furthermore, overnight homestay was organized for YLs.
+For the country visit to Cambodia, a delegation comprised of the Administrator, National Leader of Cambodia and all the Youth Leaders (YLs) flew to Phnom Penh for 2 days and paid a courtesy call.